Community Health Directorate

-The public health outreach programs are managed by Global Health Directorate (GHD) — the public arm of the Indus Hospital and Health Network (IHHN) — implementing community and facility-based programs across the country.
+The public health outreach programs are managed by Community Health Directorate (CHD) — the public arm of the Indus Hospital and Health Network (IHHN) — implementing community and facility-based programs across the country.

 These programs focus on infectious diseases, Maternal and Neonatal Child Health (MNCH), non-communicable diseases, global surgery, mental health, and primary care programs across all campuses and in communities.
 The Directorate, with the support of some national and international stakeholders and donors is running multiple public health projects.